The Everything Sunday Digest

 Hello and happy Sunday!

-Do you like this?
-We’d love to hear!
+Do you like the new Sunday digest format?
+Do you hate it?
+We’d love to hear from you!
 Please let us know what you think using the feedback form at the end of this email.

 What we published this week